CollectionAfrican Art Archive

 In the Bamum kingdom, massive zoomorphic vessels like this were used to hold palm wine during major state ceremonies, agricultural festivals, and royal successions.
 Palm wine is the vital fluid of social and spiritual communion in the Grassfields, and dispensing it from a royal elephant vessel was an act of profound political theater, reminding the populace of the king's boundless generosity and absolute power.
 The presence of the lid, surmounted by a chief figure, ensured the sacred liquid was protected from spiritual contamination.

 The vessel exhibits a deep, encrusted patina characteristic of objects that have been repeatedly saturated with palm wine, palm oil, and camwood powder.
-The exterior shows significant desiccation cracks and soft wear around the handles and lid rim, validating its extensive use in ritual environments.
-The survival of the feather accoutrements, likely indigenous additions, combined with the heavily oxidized wood, places its active use safely within the early to mid-20th century.
+The exterior shows significant desiccation cracks and soft wear around the handles and lid rim, consistent with extensive use in ritual environments.
+The survival of the feather accoutrements, likely indigenous additions, combined with the heavily oxidized wood, suggests active use dating to the early to mid-20th century.

 Summary

-This vessel is a commanding masterpiece of Grassfields courtly art, seamlessly blending functional design with overwhelming political symbolism.
-Its massive scale, intricate relief carving, and authentic ritual patina mark it as a centerpiece for any major African art collection.
+This vessel is a commanding example of Grassfields courtly art, seamlessly blending functional design with political symbolism.
+Its massive scale, intricate relief carving, and weathered patina reflect its role as a significant prestige object.